nbalepur/new-website/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: Ph.D. in Computer Science at <a href='https://umd.edu/'>University of Maryland, College Park</a>.
-Advisor: Professor Jordan Boyd-Graber
+Advisor-Professor Jordan Boyd-Graber

 profile:
   align: right